Industry vs Inferiority: Psychosocial Stage 4

-In 2017, a study came out that showed girls start to doubt their abilities in math and science as early as age six.
+In 2017, a study showed that girls start to doubt their abilities in math and science as early as age six.
 There is very little difference in the abilities between boys and girls, but certainly a difference in confidence.
 As early as six, stereotypes about gender begin to set in.
 Why?
 These children are going through a crisis of industry vs. inferiority.

 That may be hard to believe, but this topic might show why stereotypes affect children as young as six.
-I’m going to be talking about the fourth stage of Erikson’s Stages of Psychosocial Development, also known as “Industry vs. Inferiority.”
+I will be talking about the fourth stage of Erikson’s Stages of Psychosocial Development, also known as “Industry vs. Inferiority.”

 What Is The Industry vs. Inferiority Stage?